 For us, Cardiff came as a bit of a surprise!

-Everywhere we went people were friendly, always willing to help and frankly made what was a nice city break into a great one.
+Everywhere we went, people were friendly, always willing to help and frankly made what was a lovely city break into a great one.

 The locals were the biggest surprise because you associate capital cities with people rushing around without acknowledging each other.

-In Cardiff, everyone we met was more than happy to give us the time of day, we were asked many times by complete strangers if we needed help and people seemed genuinely interested in what we were doing whilst in Cardiff.
+In Cardiff, everyone we met was more than happy to give us the time of day, strangers asked us many times if we needed help, and people seemed genuinely interested in what we were doing whilst in Cardiff.

-If you enjoyed Cardiff, you might also enjoy these Wheelchair Friendly Destinations
+If you enjoyed Cardiff, you might also enjoy these Wheelchair Accessible Travel.